DataDog/appsec-threat-emulation/README.md

 ⠸ Basic SQL Injection: 1) or sleep(__TIME__)#
 ```

-### Manually
-You can still run the attacks manually by ..........

 ## Supported Attacks

 The Threat Emulation Project supports a wide range of attacks commonly found in web application security assessments.
 Some of the supported attacks include: